plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) is one of two dominant programs for large-scale maximum likelihood phylogenetic inference.
 For small numbers of taxa, PAUP* performs a more thorough search for the maximum likelihood tree, but PAUP*'s search methods don't scale well to large numbers of taxa.
 While we could use IQ-TREE today instead of RAxML, we'll use RAxML because
 * the tutorial uses it
 * PAUP* is set up to call RAxML automatically (but not IQ-TREE), and
-* this provides a good opportunity to get RAxML installed so that you have the option of using it in your future.
+* this provides a good opportunity to get RAxML installed so that you have the option of using it in the future.

 :large_blue_diamond: On your laptop, open a browser and navigate to the [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) web site.